Navigating the Duality of Trauma: Resilience and Persistent Presence

 What positive changes have you experienced since you started on your healing journey?

-Perhaps, if it feels safe to do so, you might like reflect on your trauma, a time it resurfaced unexpectedly?
+If it feels safe to do so, you might like to reflect on your trauma.
+Can you recall a time it resurfaced unexpectedly?

 What did you notice first?
 Was it in the body?
 Thoughts?
-How you responded or reacted?
+How did you respond or react?

 Taking the Next Step

-If you would like support to navigate and integrate, and prepare for the journey that is healing after trauma, understand how navigating the duality of trauma might look for you, I invite you to book a 15 Minute Connection Call with me, where we can get to know each other and make sure that we are the right fit for your Healing Journey.
+If you would like support to navigate and integrate your experiences, I invite you to book a 15 Minute Connection Call with me.
+Together, we can explore how navigating the duality of trauma might look for you.
+Let's ensure that we are the right fit for your healing journey.